chrisgundling/Udacity-P5-VehicleDetection/README.md

 0.04 Seconds to Test SVC...    # On 3552 images
 ```

+Even with the classifer accuracy so high, I was still having a lot of problems with false postive predictions.
+Since the training images are taken from video streams, I then tried splitting out the last 20% of the images (both from car and non-car) into the validation set, to avoid similarities between training and validation sets.
+Using this apporach, the accuracy of the classier close to 10% worse on the validation set, which demonstrates the overfitting that can occur when just randomly splitting up the data into the train/validation sets.
+After re-tuning my parameters, I was able to achieve a final accuracy of 95.5% as shown below:

 ```
 Using: 9 orientations 8 pixels per cell and 2 cells per block Feature vector length: 6108
-10.17 Seconds to train SVC...
+20.71 Seconds to train SVC...
-Test Accuracy of SVC =  0.8933
+Test Accuracy of SVC =  0.955
-0.26 Seconds to Test SVC...
+0.23 Seconds to Test SVC...
 ```

-Since the training images are taken from video streams, I also tried splitting out the last 20% of the images into the validation set, to avoid similarities between training and validation sets.
-Using this apporach, the accuracy of the classier was slightly worse on the validation set, which demonstrates the overfitting that can occur when just randomly splitting up the data into the train/validation sets.

 ### Sliding Window Search